55 Years +

 The Three Islets of Anacapa Island

-A small visitor’s center, park ranger housing can be found on Anacapa Island.
+A small visitor’s center and park ranger housing can be found on Anacapa Island.
 The lighthouse, marking the eastern end of the Channel, can be found on the East islet also.

 There is no potable water on Anacapa Island.
 Anacapa has very little shade.
-Therefore, visitors should come prepared with hat and sunscreen.
+Visitors should come prepared with hat and sunscreen.
 Vault style restrooms are located near the visitor center and in the campground area.
 Several picnic tables are located in the visitor center area.
 Anacapa has seven campsites.

 Thick kelp beds and clear water in the landing cove and around the island’s shore, provide an excellent place to snorkel.
 Anacapa has 30 sea caves and provides a beautiful kayaking adventure.